ballerina-platform/module-ballerinax-health.hl7v2/base/Module.md

 # HL7v2 Base Module

 ## Overview
-This Module holds the base implementation for referred by HL7v2 protocol version implementations.
+This Module holds the base implementation of the HL7v2 protocol.

 ## Usage
-To add the HL7v2 base dependency the project simply import the package as below,
+To add the HL7v2 base dependency to the project, import the package as below,
 ```ballerina
 import ballerinax/health.hl7v2;
 ```

-### Parsing HL7 Message
+### Parsing HL7 Messages
-Parsing encoded wire format HL7 messages into its representative message model
+Let us see how to parse HL7 messages into its Ballerina record model.

-NOTE: The `ballerinax/health.hl7v2` is capable of intelligently detecting used versioned hl7v2 packages
-ex: `health.hl7v23` in the project and parse to relevant message model.
-Hence, ensure required package is properly imported.

-**Example: Parsing HL7 messages sent by a client**
+**Example: Parsing HL7 messages sent over the wire**
 ```ballerina
 import ballerina/io;
 import ballerina/tcp;